DPDK/dpdk/doc/guides/cryptodevs/openssl.rst

 Installation
 ------------

-To compile libcrypto PMD, it has to be enabled in the config/common_base file and appropriate openssl packages have to be installed in the build environment.
+To compile openssl PMD, it has to be enabled in the config/common_base file and appropriate openssl packages have to be installed in the build environment.

 The newest openssl library version is supported: